skumarudel/DS_Physicists/Lecture1_Git/githubinstructions.md

 ### These concepts are important if you want to collaborate on a exisitng open source git repo

 **Forking**
 lets say there is open source git repository already existed.
 You want to add some new features in the repository.
+Fork is just an independent copy of the orignal repository and by forking and cloning you can change whatever you want to change without affeting the original repository

 **Steps:**